 India China Boundary Dispute

 India and China share boundary that spread across three sectors .
-On Eastern Sector along Arunachal Pradesh and this area is also NEFA ( Natioal Estern Frontier Authority), the Central Sector along Sikkim and the Western Sector along Aksai –Chin area.
+On Eastern Sector along Arunachal Pradesh and this area is also NEFA ( National Eastern Frontier Authority), the Central Sector along Sikkim and the Western Sector along Aksai –Chin area.

 Eastern Sector – Arunachal Pradesh ( Previous NEFA )

 China illegally captured Tibet and claims the Indian territory Arunachal Pradesh ( NEFA Area ) as south Tibet .
-China in the past had proposed to accept the Indian claim on Indian territory of Arunachal pradesh ( NEFA ) in eastern sector against the chinese claim on Aksai-chin in western sector.
+China in the past had proposed to accept the Indian claim on Indian territory of Arunachal Pradesh ( NEFA ) in the eastern sector against the Chinese claim on Aksai-chin in the western sector.

 The NEFA region is the largest Indian territory claimed by China covering around 90000 sq. km and India have completely rejected the Chinese claim.
 This area was formally called as NEFA – North East Frontier Agency.